Construction Defect Subrogation

 Construction defect subrogation attorneys

-Keis George LLP handles subrogation claims in commercial and residential construction projects in state and federal courts across the United States.
-We serve as plaintiff counsel, recovering for our insureds against property owners, general contractors, subcontractors, architects, developers, financier’s, and material suppliers.
+Keis George LLP litigates subrogation claims in commercial and residential construction projects in state and federal courts throughout the United States.
+We serve as plaintiff counsel, recovering for our insureds against property owners, general contractors, subcontractors, architects, developers, financier’s, builders, and material suppliers.
 The complex cases we litigate cover a broad base of construction projects, including energy production facilities, office buildings, single and multi-unit residential buildings, commercial developments, entertainment venues, roads and highways, and industrial plants to name a few.

 Litigate with systematic representation